CrazySD93/Folder_Manipulator/README.md

 ## Rename Files
 Choose Level 1 directory
 File Name Variables: var1
-Counter begins at 0 and counts up per file in each folder, leadings 0's where applicable
+Counter begins at 0 and counts up per file in folder, leadings 0's where applicable

 Will rename all files in level 1 directory with a pattern of "var1"-"Counter".ext